Yefeng0920/Robust_modelling_bio/README.md

-# Robust approaches to modelling fragile conservation biology: flexible solutions to non-normal, hierarchical, temporal, spatial, and phylogenetic data
+# Robust modelling and inference for conservation biology: flexible statistical solutions for non-normal, hierarchical, temporal, spatial, and phylogenetic data

 ## Overview